diyaAden/CSE3902_LOZ/README.md

 - Use 'e' to toggle Link's damaged state.

 Item Controls
-- Items move and animate, but don't interact with any other objects
+- Items can be collected by touching them

 Enemy/NPC (other character) Controls
 - Enemies collide with blocks and players